Sierra-Alpha/desert/readme.md

    it.
- - `script` (required) the scripts you want to run in a format that a python [subprocess.run()](https://docs.python.org/3/library/subprocess.html) would expect to recieve, for example `["bash", "-c", "echo", "Hello World"]`
+ - `script` (required) the scripts you want to run in a format that a python [subprocess.run()](https://docs.python.org/3/library/subprocess.html) would expect to receive, for example `["bash", "-c", "echo", "Hello World"]`

 The second group is an example of the minimum required for wakahiki to run the supplied scripts

 ### Security

-If you're super security conscious you'll wan't to inspect all the code, checkout each of the repositories for that, and you may even like to build the Docker container from from the Docker file, checkout the `matapihi` repo and specifically the
+If you're super security conscious you'll want to inspect all the code, checkout each of the repositories for that, and you may even like to build the Docker container from from the Docker file, checkout the `matapihi` repo and specifically the
-`docker_compose_with_secrets.py` script which will read a config file and pass in the relavent passwords using files as arguments rather than paswords as args.
+`docker_compose_with_secrets.py` script which will read a config file and pass in the relevant passwords using files as arguments rather than passwords as args.

 ## Use Cases

 Okay that's all great and good you say, but what would I use it for?
-Well as already mentioned to have a similar environment across machines of differeing OS's, perhaps you could set up a dev server that you can access from anywhere in the world or even have a cloud server running that you remote into to do all your dev work on, right there next to you're deployed web service, imagine that
+Well as already mentioned to have a similar environment across machines of differing OS's, perhaps you could set up a dev server that you can access from anywhere in the world or even have a cloud server running that you remote into to do all your dev work on, right there next to you're deployed web service, imagine that